 Doing Your Part

-To get the healthy and beautiful smile your want, you, your family dentist, and Dr. Goldberg and Dr. Davis will have to work together as a team.
+To get the healthy and beautiful smile your want, you'll need to work as a team with your family dentist, and Dr. Goldberg, Dr. Davis, or Dr. Steitz.

 You play an essential part.
 Making sure your treatment is successful is up to you.

-Most importantly, you have to maintain good dental hygiene and keep your teeth clean while you’re wearing braces.
+Most importantly, you must maintain good dental hygiene and keep your teeth clean while wearing braces.

 Proper dental care will take a little extra time and effort, but the results are well worth it.

 It will help you enjoy the best possible smile from your orthodontic treatment.

 Take especially good care of your teeth during orthodontic treatment.